Multiple diffusion scales and diffusion-driven instability: Emergence of near- and far-from-equilibrium patterns: Application to a receptor-based model

 We first verify that the parameter constraints introduced in Assumption~\ref{assump:Parameters} and Theorem~\ref{thm:J12unstable} define a non-empty region.
-These conditions guarantee the existence of the asymptotically stable steady state $\CSS_+$ and the occurrence of diffusion-driven instability through $s(J_{12}) > 0$.
+These conditions guarantee the existence of the asymptotically stable steady state $\CSS_+$ and the occurrence of DDI through $s(J_{12}) > 0$.

 Let $p := (m_1, m_2, m_3, \mu_1, \mu_2, \mu_3)$ denote the vector collecting parameters of system~\eqref{eq:toysys}, and $\mathcal P := [2, +\infty)^3 \times [0, 1]^3$ the admissible parameter domain.
 Within $\mathcal P$ we define